Choosing Bikes for Cycling with Kids

 The Ultimate Gear Guide

 We’ve been cycling with kids since they could first hold their heads up.
-In fourteen years we’ve pretty much been through every possible configuration of trailer, bike seat, tag along, balance bike, solo bike and tandem that you can imagine.
+In twenty years we’ve pretty much been through every possible configuration of trailer, bike seat, tag along, balance bike, solo bike and tandem that you can imagine.
 And in the process we’ve figured out how to bike with one, two and then three babies, toddlers, tweens and now teens.

 This is a LONG post and comes in five parts including this introduction.
 Scroll down to navigate around and find the bits most relevant to you.